att/netarbiter/attbench/README.md

 ./start.py <benchmark_tool>
 ```

-* Note: As of now, avaialbel benchamrk tools are
+* As of now, ATTBench supports:
   - Fio
   - COSBench (to be supported)

 ### Distributed test
-You can concurrently run *ATTBench* on mutiple hosts.
+You can concurrently run ATTBench on mutiple hosts.